coderofsalvation/jsongraph/README.md

 # Notes

-* increase the `jg.opts.verbose` value for more verbose console.log output
+* increase the `jg.opts.verbose` value for more verbose console.log "$ref"
 * `jg.opts.maxrecurse` is set to '1' by default to prevent infinite recursion.
 You can set this to another value, but you'll need to prepare your process-functions to keep track of this instead.
 * overriding the `jg.opts.halt` function allows you to implement your own node-halting flow